li-zhi/vmaf-notebook/README.md

 ## Set up the docker image as Python interpreter in PyCharm Professional

 To set up the docker image as the Python interpreter Pycharm will help debugging the Python scripts.
+You need PyCharm Professional because that the baseline version does not have the feature to import a docker image as interpreter.

 To import the docker image created to PyCharm: Menu -> PyCharm -> Preferences... -> Project -> Python Interpreter -> on the upper-right corner, click on the gear icon -> Add... -> Docker -> Image name is the latest image built; Python interpreter path is `python` -> click 'OK'.